Table of Contents

 ~ It should be cheaply available.

 ~ It should bind the bricks or stones to give a tight joint through which water cannot penetrate.

-~ It is used to fill up a gap between the brick and stone for making the wall weather tight.
+~ It is used to fill a gap between the brick and stone to make the wall weather-tight.

-~ It is used to give a soft even bed between the different layers of brick and stone masonry for equal distribution of pressure over the bridge.
+~ It is used to give a soft even bed between the different layers of brick and stone masonry for equal pressure distribution over the bridge.

 ~ It is used in pointing and plastering to protect joints and the surface of bricks and stone masonry.

 ~ It is used to fill up the joints of pipes.

 ~ It is used to generate the structure’s appearance and to hide the open joints of brickwork or stonework.